RTIInternational/GAWMerge/scripts/BioData Catalyst/Identifying_Public_Controls_BDC.md

-d # Identifying Public Controls on NHLBI BioData Catalyst
+# Identifying Public Controls on NHLBI BioData Catalyst

 Matching public controls to case-only cohorts is a standard epigemiologic approach.
 With this approach the analysis is able to control confounding factors and potentially cut costs.
 Successful application of public controls in genome-wide association studies (GWAS) requires (1) consistency in ancestry and substantial overlap in the genotyped variants between datasets.